UmaAgg/Uma_portfolio/index.md

 # Starter Project
 For my starter project, I decided to make an alarm clock, I faced many challenges as it was my first project.
 After I thought I was done with the whole project I realized that it was only showing the default display and I was not able to change the time or use any of the functions.
 But I troubleshot and I realized that most of the wires in the back were touching.
 Another problem came up for me, but I noticed the display was not really showing at all, and at first, I thought it was the photoresistor, but the battery just fell out.
-For your first milestone, describe what your project is and how you plan to build it.
-You can include:

 - An explanation about the different components of your project and how they will all integrate together;

   Resistors- regulate the flow of electrical currents in an electrical circuit.
 They are also used to provide a certain amount of voltage for a transistor.
 The project required a certain number of Kohms in certain places, meaning it was used to give a certain amount of voltage.

-   Thermistor- In this project, this was used to determine the temperature outside

-   Diode- directs the flow of electricity in a single direction, and can maintain a constant voltage and extract signals from video waves.
+  Thermistor- In this project, this was used to determine the temperature outside Diode- directs the flow of electricity in a single direction, and can maintain a constant voltage and extract signals from video waves.
   Photoresistor- senses when there is light or there is a light change.
 The photoresistor in this clock is used to determine the brightness of its surroundings and adjust the brightness of the clock display.

-   Crystal oscillators oscillate a particular frequency, which controls the timing of the circuit.
+  Crystal oscillators oscillate at a particular frequency, which controls the timing of the circuit.

-  Passive Buzzer- It can play a variety of noises, in the clock its used as an alarm
+  Passive Buzzer- It can play a variety of noises, in the clock it's used as an alarm